SumoLogic-Labs/sumologic-rfsync/readme.md

     1. rfslsync.py - This is the main script.
 It collects files, optionally saves them, and pushes them.

-    2. sl-updates-24h.query - This is a query we configure to trigger the script.
+    2. rfslsync.sh - This is a wrapper script to launch the download script as part of a scripted action.

+    3. sl-updates-24h.query - This could be used to monitor the age of the downloaded data

 To Do List:
 ===========